MicrosoftDocs/SupportArticles-docs/Microsoft365/compliance/data-loss-prevention/data-loss-prevention-policy-tips.md

 ## How to edit a DLP policy in the Exchange admin center

 > [!NOTE]
-> If you have DLP policies in both the Exchange Admin Center (EAC) and the Microsoft 365 compliance center, it is recommended that you [migrate your DLP policies to Compliance Center](/microsoft-365/compliance/dlp-migrate-exo-policy-to-unified-dlp).
+> If you have DLP policies in both the Exchange admin center (EAC) and the Microsoft 365 compliance center, it is recommended that you [migrate your DLP policies to Compliance Center](/microsoft-365/compliance/dlp-migrate-exo-policy-to-unified-dlp).

 1. In the Exchange admin center, locate **compliance management**, and then select **data loss prevention**.
 1. Select the policy that requires editing, and then select the pencil icon or double-click the policy that has to be changed.